Better Processes for Easing the Lien Release Hassle

 When loans are paid off, lien releases must be processed by servicers with the county in which the mortgage or deed of trust is recorded within 30-90 days, depending on the county.
-However, if assignments are not done properly or documents are missing, the lien release will be rejected by the county 99% of the time.
+However, if assignments are not done properly or documents are missing, the lien release will be rejected by the county.

 A Big Problem

 According to Ernst Information Services, over 10 million documents are rejected by over 3,600 county recorders across the US every year, creating over $500 million in closing cost losses that are absorbed by the lending industry and companies like yours.
 Ernst estimates that between 12-13% of all lien releases are rejected and that it costs an average of $50 per rejection.

 We decrease the number of lien release rejections, reduce liability, satisfy borrowers, and ensure that the process is being done efficiently with a best practices approach honed over the last 25 years, including our acquisitions of Mortgage Compliance Advisors and Orion Financial Group.
 After all, as mortgage volumes increase, so do the risks of inefficiency, rejected filings and litigation.

 We ensure that all the documents needed to successfully process lien releases are in your possession (note, mortgage/deed of trust, assignment(s), title, etc.), that they are provided to the county with correct borrower information (borrower name, address, etc.), and that the correct documentation is provided to the borrower to close the loop.

 With a combination of business process outsourcing (BPO) services, workflow automation software and cloud document management, MetaSource streamlines the lien release process to help ensure compliance and maximize productivity for servicers.

 When any relevant document is received, via mail, fax or SFTP, our workflow submits the lien release for sign-off.
 Our mailroom service picks up paper mail, then preps, scans and indexes these documents for ingestion into the workflow.